WentworthJin/Flask-Project/README.md

 <hr>

 ## 4.About Test
 About the test, we use the selenium package to set up a webbot, which includes two tests (registration test and tutorial coverage test), so that we can test most of contents on our webpage and app without human effort.
-Additionally, we also made a unit test for the login function.
+Additionally, we also made a unit test for the login & Registration function.

 For the running process of the test:
 1. Open the terminal, Run the command and keep the local server on.